sneakerhax/Posts/posts/Broken_into_Offensive_Security.md

 ## Types of broken advice

-Broken advice comes in all types, but some need to be more counterintuitive to the person receiving the advice.
+Broken advice comes in all types, but some is more counterintuitive to the person receiving the advice.

 Here is a list of things I don't think you should do: